aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 ## TODO

-- [ ] Custom Resource that can looks up the certificate ARN by domain name by querying ACM.
+- [ ] Custom Resource that can look up the certificate ARN by domain name by querying ACM.
-- [ ] Custom Resource to automate certificate validation through Route53.